 Jade Dynasty

-This is where my grandma and I get dim sum weekly!
-Also good for Chinese banquet dinners.
-Great Chinese without needing to go to Chinatown (where parking is a hassle)...this is a game changer.
+This is where my parents and I have dim sum weekly.
+It's super popular and always packed, especially on the weekends.
+Jade Dynasty is also good for Chinese banquet dinners.
+Great Chinese food without needing to go to Chinatown (where parking is a hassle)...this is a game changer!

 La Palme D'or